 For each physical Firepower 1010 interface, you can set its operation as a firewall interface or as a switch port.
 Switch ports forward traffic at Layer 2, using the switching function in hardware.
 Switch ports on the same VLAN can communicate with each other using hardware switching, and traffic is not subject to the FTD security policy.
 Access ports accept only untagged traffic, and you can assign them to a single VLAN.
 Trunk ports accept untagged and tagged traffic, and can belong to more than one VLAN.
 For devices that have been reimaged to Version 6.4, Ethernet 1/2 through 1/8 are configured as access switch ports on VLAN 1; devices that are manually upgraded to Version 6.4 (and later), the ethernet configuration maintains the configuration prior ot upgrading.
 Note that switch ports on the same VLAN can communicate with each other using hardware switching, and traffic is not subject to the FTD security policy.

-Note the following limitations:
+Be aware of the following limitations:

 - You cannot use any member of the bridge group interface as a a switch port.

-- Switch port mode does not support etherchannels, or using an interface that is a member of an etherchannel.
+- Port etherchannels, or using an interface that is a member of an etherchannel.